 The settlement is situated on a beautiful site on the edge of the Cambrian Mountains.
 It’s not Salisbury Plain – the evidence that our ancestors trod this hill in the Neolithic is not tangible – but they have left their footprints all around us.
-There are standing stones in the Sychnant valley not far away – or high up above the Elan valley to the south west.
-There is the great Walton Basin ritual site to the south, and beyond that the long barrows of Dorstone Hill in Herefordshire.
-Ritual sites near Welshpool to the East include a woodhenge.
-And far away to the north lie the Neolithic longhouses and the tombs of Angelsey.
+There are standing stones in the Sychnant valley just over the hill – or high up above the Elan valley to the south west.
+There is the great Walton Basin ritual site to the south, and beyond that the long barrows and houses of Dorstone Hill in Herefordshire.
+Ritual sites near Welshpool to the East include a Woodhenge.
+And far away to the north lie the Neolithic longhouses and tombs of Angelsey.

 In the course of our reconstructions we will be using many ancient crafts – many already explored at Old Chapel Farm.

 The Tannery has been constructed with generous help from the Ashley Family Foundation.
 Many volunteers have taken part in the building.
 Its focus is to investigate the making of the first fabrics in this country.
 Its building has meant that we have been able to initiate our teaching programme.